dzhoshkun/vydemo/README.md

 ### Sample application

-After performing the installation steps, run `vydemo-let-the-sun-shine` to verify the installation.
+After performing the installation steps, run `vydemo` to verify the installation.
 You should see a nice video showing [River Thames][thames] on a sunny day.

 [thames]: https://en.wikipedia.org/wiki/River_Thames